 As our operations and business grow, we may become subject to or affected by new or additional data protection laws and regulations and face increased scrutiny or attention from regulatory authorities.
-In Australia, Australia's Privacy Act 1988 (Cth), as amended, imposes mandatory data breach notification requirements providing that where personal information is lost or is subject to unauthorized access or disclosure, and that would be likely to lead to serious harm, then affected individuals and the Information Commissioner must be notified within 30 days.
-A failure to notify can result in penalties of up to A\$2.2 million.
-Further, the sending of commercial electronic messages without prior consent is prohibited under Australia's Spam Act 2003.
-Violations of this legislation are subject to penalties of up to A\$2.1 million for repeat offenders, and the regulator, the Australian Communications and Media Authority, is active in monitoring market behavior and prosecuting infringements.
-Obligations and restrictions imposed by current and future applicable laws, regulations, contracts, and industry standards may affect our ability to provide all the current features of our products and subscriptions and our customers' ability to use our products and subscriptions, and could require us to modify the features and functionality of our products and subscriptions.
+In Australia, Australia's Privacy Act 1988 (Cth), as amended (the "Privacy Act"), imposes mandatory data breach notification requirements providing that where personal information is lost or is subject to unauthorized access or disclosure, and that would be likely to lead to serious harm, then affected individuals and the Office of the Australian Information Commissioner ("OAIC") must be notified as soon as a business determines there are reasonable grounds to believe a notifiable data breach has occurred, and within 30 days.
+A failure to notify can result in significant penalties.
+The Privacy Act, and applicable penalties, are the subject of an ongoing review by the Australian Attorney-General's Department.
+Proposed amendments to the Privacy Act enforcement regime are likely to result in a significant increase in penalties for interferences with privacy and/or the failure to notify the OAIC under the mandatory data breach notification scheme.
+In addition to the Privacy Act, certain Australian federal, state and territory legislation provides for additional regulatory oversight and enforcement in respect of the handling of health information and records as well as data breach notification requirements in some circumstances.
+These instruments may provide for regulatory investigations, fines, injunctive relief or enforceable undertakings in the event of the unauthorized access to, use, or handling of health information or records.
+Further, the sending of commercial electronic messages without prior consent is prohibited under Australia's Spam Act 2003 (Cth).
+Violations of this legislation are subject to significant penalties, particularly for repeat offenders, and the regulator, the Australian Communications and Media Authority, is active in monitoring market behavior and prosecuting infringements.
+Obligations and restrictions imposed by current and future applicable laws, regulations, contracts, industry standards, and corrective regulatory enforcement actions may affect our ability to provide all the current features of our products and subscriptions and our customers' ability to use our products and subscriptions, and could require us to modify the features and functionality of our products and subscriptions.